 - Water line repair & replacement

 - Whole-home repiping

 Clogged drains are probably the most common plumbing problem that homeowners experience.
-Roth Heating & Cooling, Plumbing & Electrical is proud to serve the drain cleaning needs of customers in Tigard.
+Roth Heating & Cooling, Plumbing, Electrical, Drain Services is proud to serve the drain cleaning needs of customers in Tigard.
 Contact us today for more information on solving drain problems, and for more tips on what you can do to keep your plumbing system clog-free and working like it should.

 Here are some drain problems that you might experience and what you can do to fix them before making a drain cleaning appointment:

 - Kitchen sinks: Most homeowners use their kitchen sinks to drain away cooking and food waste, and the residue from dish washing.
 Most commonly, grease, oil and fats in the drain pipes will cool and congeal in layers and eventually clog the drain system.
 Use a standard plunger with the rubber suction cup on the end to work sink clogs loose.
 You also can try removing the J-bend under the sink, and clearing it and any pipes that you can reach.
 Prevent this problem by not pouring grease or similar substances down your drain.

 - Bathroom sinks and tubs: Hair, dirt, and soap residue are common sources of clogs in bathroom sinks and tubs.
 Block the waste and overflow plate with a cloth or your hand, and use a standard plunger to try to remove the clog.
 If necessary, insert a smaller-size wire or sink auger into the drain to break up the blockage.